CaseyBennington/caseybennington.github.io/_portfolio/hotorcold.md

 ## Results and Conclusion

 While this was a very simplistic application, it was fun to get to use JavaScript to create UI interactivity for the user, as well as creating a fun, little game.

+Click on the picture above to visit the application or visit [here](https://github.com/CaseyBennington/hot-or-cold) for the code.